Funding / Grant Links

 System for Award Management

-The System for Award Management (SAM) is the primary vendor database for the U.S. federal government.
-SAM is maintained by the General Service Administration and is the official U.S. government system that consolidates the capabilities of the Central Contractor Registration, Excluded Parties List System, Assistance Listings (previously known as the Catalog of Federal Domestic Assistance), Federal Awardee Performance and Integrity Information System (FAPIIS), and other government systems.
-The consolidation of numerous databases is used to track pre- and post-award information about entities that receive federal funding.
-SAM is used to validate applicant information and electronically share secure and encrypted data with federal agencies’ finance offices to facilitate paperless payments through electronic funds transfer (EFT).
-Other systems, including the Federal Funding Accountability and Transparency Act (FFATA) Subaward Reporting System (FSRS), Electronic Subcontracting Reporting System (ESRS), Past Performance Information Retrieval System (PPIRS), and Contractor Performance Assessment Reporting System (CPARS) will be migrated into SAM in future deployments.
+SAM is the primary vendor database for the U.S. federal government and is maintained by the General Service Administration.
+The system consolidates the capabilities of the Central Contractor Registration, Excluded Parties List System, Assistance Listings (previously known as the Catalog of Federal Domestic Assistance), Federal Awardee Performance and Integrity Information System (FAPIIS), Contractor Performance Assessment Reporting System (CPARS), and other government systems.
+Other systems, including the Federal Funding Accountability and Transparency Act (FFATA) Subaward Reporting System (FSRS) and the Electronic Subcontracting Reporting System (ESRS) will be migrated into SAM in future deployments.
+The consolidation of these databases helps the federal government track pre- and post-award information regarding entities that receive federal funding.
+With this system, primes will be able to find their sub-awardees and report a subaward.

 System for Award Management is supported by the General Service Administration's Federal Service Help Desk